relating to the circular bioeconomy, the sustainable use of natural resources, the protection of the environment and rural development.

 The Registration fee for Forum includes

-All meals lunch on 16 October at the start of the Forum as indicated in the programme and ending with lunch on the second day.
+All meals from lunch on 16 October at the start of the Forum as indicated in the programme and ending with lunch on the second day.

 The Registration fee for the 15th ICA Rectors and Deans Forum